ReachableCEO/LLMPrompts/ChatGPT/General Instructions /ShellScript.md

 1. Add a copyright header for ReachableCEO Enterprises 2025
-2. Add a license header for AGPL v3.0 only
+2. Add a license header for AGPL v3.0 only.
 3. Do not explain the code in the chat, just output it to a new file for download.
 Explain the code in comments alongside the code in the file itself.
 4. Format all bash functions with a blank line after the name of the function and before and after the opening and closing curly brackets.
 5. Add robust error handling to all generated code.
 Exit on any errors.
 Check return values of all commands.
 Use trap to cleanup.
 Use bash strict mode.